rxcle/rxindi-support/v2/help.md

     - `Data Source Full Path`: Show the full path of the Data Source (enabled) or only the file name (disabled).
     - `Parameter`: Show the processing Parameter input field in the panel (enabled) or hide it (disabled).
     - `Show on Startup`: Show the Rxindi panel automatically on InDesign startup (enabled) or when explicitly opened (disabled).
+  - `Actions`:  Perform advanced actions
+    - `Load into XML Structure`: Loads the current data source into InDesign's (XML) Structure.
     - `Reinitialize`: Reload Rxindi - Typically only needed in case of issues.
     - `Logs`: Opens the directory that contains the log files.

 ### Compatibility Mode
 In order to add certain new features and improve the general behavior of Rxindi, some versions have breaking changes in behavior compared to a previous one.
 This is, for example, the case when upgrading to v2.0 from a previous version.

 Unfortunately, this _can_ mean that template documents made for an earlier version of Rxindi no longer behave as expected in the latest version, depending on the features of Rxindi used.

-Using the `Options` `>` `Compatibility` settings in the Rxindi panel menu, you can explicitly switch the processing behavior back to a previous version to allow you to process these older template documents as-is.
+Using the `Options` `>` `Compatibility` settings in the Rxindi Options, you can explicitly switch the processing behavior back to a previous version to allow you to process these older template documents as-is.
 When set to anything else but `Latest`, the main Rxindi interface will also display the applied compatibility version, e.g., `v1.5`, to indicate that processing behavior will deviate from what it would be with the latest version.

 The Rxindi manual only explains the functionality and behavior for the _latest_ version, which may not match with the behavior you see in Compatibility Mode.
 Also, be aware that Compatibility Mode attempts to emulate the old behavior as closely as possible, meaning that newer features and processing improvements may not be available in this mode.